olgapombo/olgapombo.github.io/curriculum.md

 She founded and was chief-editor of the journal “Kairos.
 Journal of Philosophy & Science”, edited by CFCUL (2010-2014) and by De Gruyter (2015-2022) and is  currently chief-editor of the journal [Aion.
 Journal of Philosophy and Science](https://journals.ku.edu/aion), edited by the University of Kansas, USA.

-She was honoured as the [Founder of the "Cátedra Leopoldo Zea of Philosophy and Epistemology"](https://www.paginasdefilosofia.net/pesquisadora-olga-pombo-ira-fundar-catedra-sobre-filosofia-e-epistemologia-da-ciencia-na-unila/), of the Mercosul Advanced Studies Institut of the Federal University of Latin-American Integration (UNILA), Brazil (2011) and as [one of the 100 women](https://www.cienciaviva.pt/mulheresnaciencia/home/index.asp?id=295&ano=2016&id_area=524) selected to be part of the [1st edition of the book "Women in Science"](https://www.cienciaviva.pt/mulheresnaciencia/primeira-edicao/) edited by the National Agency for the Scientific and Technological Culture - Ciencia Viva (2016).
+She was honoured as the [Founder of the "Cátedra Leopoldo Zea of Philosophy and Epistemology"](https://www.paginasdefilosofia.net/pesquisadora-olga-pombo-ira-fundar-catedra-sobre-filosofia-e-epistemologia-da-ciencia-na-unila/), of the Mercosul Advanced Studies Institut of the Federal University of Latin-American Integration (UNILA), Brazil (2011).
+She was selected [one of the 100 women](https://www.cienciaviva.pt/mulheresnaciencia/home/index.asp?id=295&ano=2016&id_area=524) to be part of the [1st edition of the book "Women in Science"](https://www.cienciaviva.pt/mulheresnaciencia/primeira-edicao/) edited by the National Agency for the Scientific and Technological Culture - Ciencia Viva (2016).
-She was invited to be member of the honour commission of the Portuguese “Reading National Plan” (PNL 2017), member of the Scientific Council of the “Réseau National des Maisons des Sciences de l'Homme” (Paris, 2015-2022),  member of the International Scientific Advisory Board of the [CEIS20- Center for Interdisciplinary Studies](https://www.uc.pt/en/ceis20/centre-for-interdisciplinary-studies-ceis20/) at the University of Coimbra (2018-2024), and President of the General Assembly Board of the [Portuguese Logic Society](https://spl.tecnico.ulisboa.pt/en/spl-english/) (2022).
+She was invited to be member of the honour commission of the Portuguese “Reading National Plan” (PNL 2017), member of the Scientific Council of the “Réseau National des Maisons des Sciences de l'Homme” (Paris, 2015-2022), and President of the General Assembly Board of the [Portuguese Logic Society](https://spl.tecnico.ulisboa.pt/en/spl-english/) (2022).
 She was the object of a tribute event untitled [What if virtue is not possible to be taught?
 Socrates and Protagoras in tribute to Prof. Dr. Olga Pombo](https://www.facebook.com/ITPSNIB/videos/704392381189858), put forward at January 2022, by Prof. Inacio Valemtim (ITSNI, Angola), together with  Profs Aldo Dinucci (UFS, Brazil), Bruno Drumond (USP, Brazil) and Sérgio Sardi (PUCRS, Brazil).
 Recently,  she was  awarded  the Honorary membersip of the “International Association for the Study of Controversies” (AISC).

 ## Education and degrees
 * 2009 – Aggregation in "History and Philosophy of Science", University of Lisbon with the lesson “Tarefas da Epistemologia e Filosofia das Ciências para o século XXI” (Tasks for Epistemology and Philosophy of Science in the XXI Century).
 * 1998 - PhD in Philosophy of Education, Faculty of Sciences, University of Lisbon (FCUL), with the Dissertation: “Unidade da Ciência e Configuração Disciplinar dos Saberes” (Unity of Science and Disciplinar Configuration of Knowledge).
 * 1986 - Master in "Modern Philosophy”, Faculty of Human and Social Sciences, New University of Lisbon, with the Dissertation "Leibniz e o Problema de uma Língua Universal” (Leibniz and the Problem of Universal Language).